Tiered and Narrowed Physician Networks

-Since the American Academy of Family Physicians (AAFP) supports quality improvement activities that focus on improving the health of patients, families and communities, it is the AAFP position that these networks must provide patients sufficient access to health care, support the physician-patient relationship, and focus on improving patient care.
+Since the American Academy of Family Physicians (AAFP) supports quality improvement activities that focus on improving the health of patients, families, and communities, it is the AAFP position that physician networks offered by payers and health systems must provide patients sufficient access to health care, support the physician-patient relationship, and focus on improving patient care.

-- Tiering should not be exclusively based on the cost-of-care delivered by the physician.
+- Networks or health systems should not be exclusively based on the cost-of-care delivered or by utilization measures attributed to the physician.

 - Programs should provide full, adequate access to necessary physicians and non-physician providers.